Section.80

-Section.80 is the debut studio album by American rapper Kendrick Lamar.
+Section.80 is the debut studio album by the American rapper Kendrick Lamar.
 It was released on July 2, 2011, by Top Dawg Entertainment (TDE).
-In the years leading up to its release, Lamar previously produced various mixtapes under the moniker K.Dot.
+In the years leading up to its release, Lamar produced various mixtapes under the moniker K.Dot.
 In 2010, Lamar released Overly Dedicated, his fourth solo mixtape.
 Shortly after its release, he began working on Section.80.

 The production of Section.80 was mainly handled by TDE in-house producers from production group Digi+Phonics, as well as THC, Tommy Black, Wyldfyer, Terrace Martin and J. Cole.
-A concept album, it features lyrical themes delivered by Lamar such as the 1980s crack epidemic, racism and the medication tolerance of Generation Y. The album features guest appearances from GLC, Colin Munroe, Ashtrobot, BJ the Chicago Kid, Schoolboy Q, Ab-Soul and vocals from late singer-songwriter Alori Joh.
+A concept album, it features lyrical themes delivered by Lamar such as the 1980s crack epidemic, racism and the medication tolerance of millennials.
+The album features guest appearances from GLC, Colin Munroe, Ashtrobot, BJ the Chicago Kid, Schoolboy Q, Ab-Soul and vocals from singer-songwriter Alori Joh.

 Section.80 received generally positive reviews from critics upon its release.
 The album debuted at number 113 on the US Billboard 200 and as of February 2014, it has sold 130,000 copies domestically.
 In April 2017, it was certified gold by the Recording Industry Association of America (RIAA).

-Background
+Background and release

 Prior to the album's release, Kendrick Lamar released various mixtapes under the K.Dot moniker.
 The first of these mixtapes, titled Youngest Head Nigga in Charge, landed Lamar a recording contract with Top Dawg Entertainment.
 Through Top Dawg Entertainment, Lamar would release four mixtapes, including Overly Dedicated.
 Lamar felt compelled to create the album after seeing a friend of his go to jail for twenty-five years and experiencing the pain of such an event.

-Recording

 Lamar began working on the album sometime in January 2011.
 The album was recorded at Top Dawg Studios in Carson, California.
 Most of the album was written in Lamar's mother's kitchen and his tour bus.
 While recording the album, Lamar wished for it to be "as organic as possible," at times leaving songs unfinished for extended periods of time.
+The album art was released on June 29, 2011, photographed by Dave Free and designed by Hassana Lynne.

 Music and lyrics

-Section.80 is a concept album that involves the lives of Tammy and Keisha as it explains the personal hardships in their lives.
-"Tammy's Song (Her Evils)" revolves around two girls cheating on their boyfriends after discovering they were unfaithful, and eventually sleeping with each other because they can't trust men; "Keisha's Song (Her Pain)" is about a prostitute who seeks comfort and control, only to her demise.
+Musically, Section.80 is a conscious hip-hop and alternative rap record with "stripped-down" jazz production.
+Its tracks contain additional elements of pop, boom bap, R&B, and "funky ventures" into southern hip-hop.
+Lyrically, Section.80 is a concept album that dwells on a variety of subjects, such as the 1980s crack epidemic, medication tolerance, racism, and presidency of Ronald Reagan.
 Lamar has stated that he created the album to discuss his generation.
-Lamar dwells on a variety of subjects, such as the crack epidemic occurred in the 80s and Ronald Reagan.